-This offering will terminate no later than the second business day after the date of this prospectus, but no later than July 31, 2023, and the delivery of such securities will be made upon receipt of investor funds received by the Company.
+This offering will terminate no later than the second business day after the date of this prospectus and the delivery of such securities will be made upon receipt of investor funds received by the Company.

 Sole Placement Agent

 A.G.P.